-New Jersey and New York Community Association Law
+New Jersey, New York, and Pennsylvania Community Association Law

-Representing more than 160 community associations, Griffin Alexander, P.C., has attorneys who specialize in New Jersey and New York community association law and provide those associations with guidance through the transition process from developer control to homeowner control.
-The firm also acts as general counsel for a number of associations, handling various community association law-related needs, such as:
+Representing more than 200 community associations, Griffin Alexander, P.C., has attorneys who specialize in New Jersey, New York, and Pennsylvania Community Association Law and provide those associations with guidance through the transition process from developer control to homeowner control.
+The firm also acts as general counsel for a number of associations, handling various Community Association Law-related needs, such as:

 - Negotiating and/or litigating (where necessary) with developers with respect to transition issues